 Who Can Use A Backup Camera?

-Backup cameras are perfect for 5th wheels, industrial vehicles, campers, RVs, trucks and SUVs.
+Backup cameras are perfect for 5th wheels, industrial vehicles, campers, RVs, trucks, and SUVs.
 Please notice most backup cameras are equipped with wireless technology, which enables the camera to transmit the signal wirelessly.
 If you choose one of these cameras, you don’t have to worry anymore about installing cables or wires in your car.

 Anyone can use a rearview camera, including the owner of sedans or town cars.
 You can easily install a wireless backup camera equipped with IR lights if you park your car regularly during the night.

-You can also choose a car stereo such as the Pumpkin android car stereo with backup camera included.
+You can also choose a car stereo such as the Pumpkin android car stereo with a backup camera included.
 This complete system allows you to control your phone & home appliances, while also giving you the peace of mind that your vehicle is safe.

-How Does Backup Camera Work ?
+How Does Backup Camera Work?

-As a rule of thumb, this camera will activates once you shift in reverse.
+As a rule of thumb, this camera will activate once you shift in reverse.
 However, dual backup cameras allow you to change the channel for front/rear/dual by swiping on the screen.
 Once the camera activates, all you have to do is to look on the monitor and you’ll park quicker and much better than before.

 Most rearview cameras come with grid lines, so you can park flawlessly without having to interpret the distances.
 You can also choose to flip the image or to see it in reverse.

 The monitor can be mounted anywhere you seem fit.
-You can place it on your dashboard, on your windshield or at the center of your board.
+You can place it on your dashboard, on your windshield, or at the center of your board.

 Benefits Of Backup Cameras